mfkimbell/high-level-system-design-notes/README.md

 ##### Real-Life Handling of Partition Tolerance

+Partitioning = losing connection to other parts of the database, or replicated databases in other areas that are able to recieve writes (wouldn't be an issue in a read only database)

 ##### AP Systems (Availability and Partition Tolerance):
 * Example: NoSQL databases like Cassandra, DynamoDB, and other distributed systems often prioritize availability and partition tolerance.
 These systems continue to respond to requests even when parts of the network are partitioned, accepting that the data might not be the most up-to-date (eventual consistency).
 * Basically, when parts of the database can't communicate with one anohter, we just use the data we have available